 Your accounting practices should also identify tax-deductible benefits such as health insurance, practice-owned vehicles, family members who are employed by the practice and so on.

-7. Consider a merger into a local group rather than selling to outsiders.
-The transaction can be structured to provide optimal income for several years in lieu of fixing a set sales price.
+7. Consider merging into a local group rather than selling.
+A merger can be structured to provide optimal income for several years in lieu of fixing a set sales price.
 This could provide a smooth transition that should avoid any precipitous decline in the number of patients.

 8. Finally, be open to unusual, creative possibilities.
 The best deal may come from a long-time competitor or other surprising source.